osman-software-engineer/cashcard/README.md

 # Building a REST API with Spring Boot

 ## Introduction
 This repository contains the source code for a RESTful API built using Spring Boot.
-The project is part of a Spring Academy course that guides developers through the process of creating a fully functional, secure, and well-tested API for a Family Cash Card application.
+The project is part of a Spring Academy course ([click here for more info](https://spring.academy/courses/building-a-rest-api-with-spring-boot)) that guides developers through the process of creating a fully functional, secure, and well-tested API for a Family Cash Card application.

 ## About the Project